Home Page

 • Wild plants only

-• Something to give the photo scale, like a shoe, finger, ruler or car keys
+• Something to give the photo scale, like a shoe, finger, ruler or car keys, but if not available then that's ok

 • If no rosettes, juvenile leaves are fine